Skip to main content

 Total number of encampment inspections or assessments completed

-Includes the total number of encampment inspections and the number of site and needs assessments completed throughout the month.
+Includes the total number of encampment inspections and the number of site and resident needs assessments completed throughout the month.

-An encampment inspection is a visit to an encampment site and may be conducted by member of Peel Regional Police, fire and emergency services, or other municipal staff.
+An encampment inspection is a visit to an encampment site and may be conducted by member of Peel Regional Police, local fire and emergency services, or other municipal staff.

 Site assessments document risks and hazards of the physical encampment site and evaluate the probability and impact of the risks and hazards, creating an overall risk score.
-They are completed by Peel Regional Police and fire and emergency services.
+They are completed by Peel Regional Police and local fire and emergency services.

-Needs assessments document daily and health needs, safety of people and pets living in an encampment, and their willingness to accept housing and social support.
+Resident needs assessments document daily and health needs, safety of people and pets living in an encampment, and their willingness to accept housing and social support.
 They are completed by Peel Outreach each time they visit an encampment site, even if they do not interact with encampment residents.

 Encampment risk level reduced through mitigation actions